MicrosoftDocs/fabric-docs/docs/data-engineering/author-execute-notebook.md

 ### Custom magics

-You can also build out more custom magic commands to meet your specific needs as the below example shows.
+You can also build out more custom magic commands to meet your specific needs as the following example shows.

 1. Create a notebook with name *"MyLakehouseModule"*.